Have a question?

 “All of those things involve greenhouse gas emissions,” Hsu says.
 “The cement and steel are probably the two biggest categories we know of because they're relatively easy to measure.
 But a house is a combination of pretty much every industrial material you can imagine.”

 Steel and concrete are particularly problematic emitters because creating them requires heating raw materials to high temperatures, and the energy to do this typically comes from fossil fuels.
-As a result, the creation of cement for concrete is responsible for 7% of the entire world’s carbon emissions,1 while steel creates 2.3 tons of carbon for every ton of metal produced.2 Among the other materials, aluminum is a particularly high emitter, causing 3% of the world’s direct industrial CO2 emissions.3
+As a result, the creation of cement for concrete is responsible for an estimated 8% of the entire world’s carbon emissions,1 while steel accounts for as much as 9%.2 Among the other materials, aluminum is a particularly high emitter, causing 2% of the world’s greenhouse gas emissions.3

 In the 2009 book Sustainable Energy—Without the Hot Air, British physicist David MacKay added up all the materials in a typical three-story home and concluded that such a house would have an embodied energy of 42,000 kilowatt-hours (kWh).4 In the United States, producing 1 kWh creates around 0.85 pounds of CO2.5 At that rate, building the house in MacKay’s calculation would produce around 16 tons of carbon dioxide.
 Another estimate, from 2021, pegged a three-story home at 26 tons of embodied CO2.6 And a 2021 project by the environmental consultants Circular Ecology found that their test home would’ve created 78 tons of CO2 to build under normal circumstances, but that the number could be brought down to 32 tons by smart design strategies.7